PresentIDco/PresentIDFaceVerificationAPI/README.md

 ### Prerequisites
  - Face Verification API-Key
     - You can get a free trial API-Key by creating your account from [HiBrainy.com](https://my.hibrainy.com/home/signup).
-Login to your account, click on Token and get your Face Recognition API-Key.
+Login to your account, click on Tokens and get your Face Recognition API-Key.

  - [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) framework for .NET
     - Run this command in the Package Manager Console: